 The library provides a printer with scanning capabilities.
 A student ID card is required to print.
-Each student is allotted 25 color copies and 125 black and white copies each semester.
+Each student is allotted \$18.25 in printing credit (equivalent to 100 black and white copies and 25 copies) each semester.
 If more printing is needed they may reload their account through their student portal.